DevExCodeHub/predict-chronic-kidney-disease/README.md

 5. Outputs: These nodes are helpful in understanding your data and model.
 You can display results in table format or get a report on evaluation parameters of your model.
 6. Export: After processing and modeling, this node will help you export data from the flow editor to your Watson Studio project.

+## Data Cleaning

+There are two issues to deal with in the dataset, few columns have missing value (?) as mode.
+We can drop those features using the Filter node, and then we will drop rows with missing values using the Select node.
+In this way, we can retain the maximum number of records.

+### Drop Columns
+1. To drop columns drag and drop Filter node on the canvas and connect it with data node.
+2. Right click and open the node.
+Select below columns under filter section [bgr,sod,pot,hemo,pcv,wbcc & rbcc] make sure to check box — Filter selected fields and hit save button.

+### Drop Rows
+1. Drag and drop Select node on the canvas, connect it with Filter node, right click and open the node.
+2. Select discard mode and provide below condition to remove rows with missing values.

+The data is clean now, we can set our class variable as the target variable using the **Type** node.
+It will help our model to distinguish between input and target features.

+1. Drag and drop the Type node on the canvas, connect it with Select node, right click and open the node.
+2. Click on configure types.
+Select column name class, change role to target hit ok and then save.

+### Fit the classification model.
+We will be using a C5.0 algorithm to build a decision tree .
+A C5.0 model works by splitting the data based on the field that provides the maximum information gain.You can see node C5.0 under the Modeling section of the nodes palette.

+Right-click on the **orange color node** and view the model.
+You can see predictor importance, tree digram, and other model information here.

+### Evaluate model performance
+Select the Analysis node from the Output section of the node palette and connect it with the model.
+Similarly, use the Table node to view data in a table format with predicted labels and confidence.